For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Did you take out your loan in England and Wales between September 1998 and August 2012, or anytime since September 1998 in Northern Ireland?

-If so, you were probably lucky enough to have lower tuition fees, plus student grants and other free cash.
-You'll have generally borrowed less than those with Plan 2 loans, and you'll have gained less interest on it, too.
+If so, you were probably lucky enough to have lower tuition fees, plus Maintenance Grants and other free cash.
+You'll generally have borrowed less than those with Plan 2 loans, and you'll have gained less interest on it too.

-Plan 1 does have one downside though.
-Your monthly repayments will be more than those who had to take out a Plan 2 loan (we'll explain why shortly).
+Plan 1 does have one downside, though: your monthly repayments will be bigger than those who had to take out a Plan 2 loan (we'll explain why shortly).

 What is the interest rate on Plan 1 Student Loans?